WPIRoboticsEngineering/ZenVSCodeInstaller/README.md

 ### 2.1) Free Software opt-out option

-If data privacy is important, use our [Eclipse and Sloeber](https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#arduino-and-the-esp32-toolchain-and-sloeber-eclipse) installers and instructions.
+If data privacy is important, use our [Eclipse+Sloeber](https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#arduino-and-the-esp32-toolchain-and-sloeber-eclipse) installers and instructions and use Sloeber instead of VSCode.

 ## 3) Open VSCode and Install PlatformIO